alwaysmpe/what2_time/README.md

 INFO:root:Elapsed time: 1.2577 seconds
 ```

-Or instead set no logger handle logging yourself:
+Or instead set no logger and handle logging yourself:
 ```python
 >>> from what2_time import Timer
 >>> t = Timer(logger=None).start()